History of the Atlanta Falcons: 2017–present

 For the first time since 2010, longtime receiver Julio Jones was not on the roster, as he was traded to the Tennessee Titans on June 6, 2021.
 The Falcons drafted tight end Kyle Pitts with the 4th overall pick in the 2021 NFL Draft.
-The Falcons improved on last year, ending the season at 7-10.
+The Falcons improved on last year, ending the season at 7–10.
+The 2021 season was the Falcons' last season with Matt Ryan as he was traded to the Indianapolis Colts on March 21, 2022.